laserman120/SOTF-Mod-LootRespawnControl/README.md

    * **LRCForceReloadConfig** - This command will enforce a config reload, applying any changes made to the config since the world was loaded.
       * In a multiplayer session this will certainly lead to desynchronisation between users, as the client and host config no longer match.
       * Can be used to test the behavior of certain config options without reloading a world each time.
+   * **LRCForceRespawnLoot** - **Not yet implemented in public release** This command force respawns all loot that is set to respawn after some time
+      * Unlike with normal despawn behaviour this command will also respawn loot near the player
+      * This will only respawn the loot for the user executing the command.
+To avoid desyncs only the host can use it.

 ## Special Thanks